 Sperm Donation Abroad – How Much Does it Cost?

-When you travel abroad for fertility treatment, there are a number of costs to consider.
+When you travel abroad to undergo IVF with sperm donation, there are a number of costs to consider.
 I’ve spoken about these in previous posts, but with regard to sperm donation there will be a cost associated with buying sperm vials which can cost between 250- 300 Euros depending on the country.
 If you are successful with the donor, it may be that you would want to use the same donor for future treatments in order to have blood siblings for your child.
 In this case, it may be wise to investigate this option with the clinics when you’ve decided on a donor.

 Sperm Donation – Do I need ICSI?